tpreisig/color-selection/README.md

 ## Prerequisites

+- The EyeDropper API is an experimental web standard that allows JavaScript to trigger a native browser eyedropper tool for selecting colors from screen.
-- A modern web browser that supports the [EyeDropper API](https://developer.mozilla.org/en-US/docs/Web/API/EyeDropper) (e.g., Firefox, Google Chrome, Microsoft Edge).
+- A modern web browser that supports the [EyeDropper API](https://developer.mozilla.org/en-US/docs/Web/API/EyeDropper) (e.g. Google Chrome, Microsoft Edge).
+- ☝️ The EyeDropper is not supported in Firefox as of September 2025.
 - No external dependencies or libraries are required.

 ## Installation